linux-china/rsocket-deno/README.md

 RSocket Deno module
 ===================

-🦕Deno library to create/consume RSocket services.
+🦕Deno library to create/consume async RSocket services.

 # What is RSocket?